One of my key difficulties, which I recognised in myself, when I started reading about adult autism was the friendships and relationship information.

 There’s something wrong with you…

 Receiving confusing messages like that work example, or just simply, ‘there’s something wrong with you’ has been a constant experience throughout my life.
 Either someone’s saying it to me directly and unvarnished or to other people about me.
-I’m aware there’s something different about me – I think about it and wondering what I can do to fit in.
+I’m aware there’s something different about me – I think about it and wonder what I can do to fit in.
 Unexpectedly meeting new people provokes a lot of anxiety.

 I didn’t think about the impact.
 An inappropriate thought can become a blunt comment in an instant.
 It felt like that particular comment just launched out of my mind, a bit like how I read Tourettes described.
 That was a particularly bad call as that lodger is now the head of our UK Buddhist organisation.